 Recipe sharing tips for the Baked Chayote (Mirliton) Stuffed with Crabmeat

 When making the recipe for Baked Chayote (Mirliton) Stuffed with Crabmeat, I usually buy 2 Chayotes or mirlitons, which gives me a serving of 2 to 4 or 1, half per person or 2 halves per person.
 If it were 1 half per person, it would be for my honey and myself and leftovers for the next day.

-Remember in the first paragraph I mentioned that one stuffed chayote half was very filling, this dish is the perfect one pot meal or one pan meal if that how it can be categorized.
+In the first paragraph, I mentioned that one stuffed chayote half was very filling.
+This dish is the perfect one-pot meal or one pan meal if that how it can be categorized.
 You have your veggies and protein in one meal.
 One cup of chayote (cut 1”) contains about 6 grams of carbohydrates; so eating half may and may not equal to 1 cup depending on the size of the chayote.
-No matter the size, it is still a great way to eat
+No matter the size, it is still a great healthy meal.

 This Chayote dish is all about the crabmeat, and I mean the real thing.
 Not the fake stuff, real crabmeat with a soft, delicate, sweet taste.
 You can either buy jumbo lump or claw meat depending on your preferred choice.

 If you buy jumbo lump you will have to break the pieces into smaller sizes and measure accordingly.
 You can also buy your own fresh crab and remove the meat.
 That may be a bit too much if you are cooking for more than 4 people.

 You may have to buy about two regular fresh Dungeness crabs to have to make this recipe if you don’t want to buy packaged crab.
 The packaged crabmeat may be about the same price as fresh crab, so don’t discard that option for a fresh meal.
 Whichever way, the dish will delightful.